HyagoOliveira/AnimationSystem/README.md

 Components to animate GameOjects at runtime.

-In the Inspector, click on the Add Component button > Animation and select the category to animate.
+In the Inspector, click on the **Add Component** button > **Animation** and select the category to start to animate.

 ## How To Use

 ### Using Ease Animation Curves

-You can use Sine, Cosine, Elastic and Bounce (In, Out or InOut) ease Animation curves.
-First, you need to add those curves into your project.
+You can use Sine, Cosine, Elastic and Bounce (In, Out or both InOut) ease Animation Curves.
+To do so, first you'll need to add those curves into your project.

 Find your Presets folder location by going into any AnimationCurve Window and doing the following: